xfiveco/react-coding-standards/README.md

 ## Clear side effects

+TL;DR; _Not clearing_ side effects may lead to memory leaks, errors, and slow down the appliaction you're working on.
+E.g., firing event callbacks 10 times instead of just once (ouch!).

 Watch out for events, promises, timers, or observers which can run _after_ the effect has changed (due to its properties) OR the component holding it has been unmounted.
 It's important to realise useEffect's return value (and the function itself) _fires each time one of the dependencies changes_.
 Not only when component is mounted and unmounted.

 ### Example with events: